opencast/opencast/docs/guides/admin/docs/configuration/database.md

 The EclipseLink JPA implementation which is used in Opencast supports several different databases, although some databases might require additional drivers.
-Official support only exists for MariaDB, MySQL, PostgreSQL and H2.
+Official support only exists for MariaDB, PostgreSQL and H2.
 Other database engines are not tested and specific issues will likely not be addressed.

 - __MariaDB__ is the recommended database engine.
   It is used by most adopters and is well tested.
-- __PostgreSQL__ support is experimental.
+- __PostgreSQL__ is fully supported and a production ready alternative.
 - __H2__ is not suitable for anything but testing and development.
   It cannot be used in distributed environments.